 Step 3.
 Identify Gaps In Their Strategies

-Once you've identified gaps in your competitor's keyword strategy, it's time to target those keywords yourself.
+Once you've identified gaps in your competitor's keyword and PPC marketing strategy, it's time to target those keywords yourself.

 Agency Tip: Now that you know all of the competitor brands, test some competitor PPC campaigns.
 Just remember that your agency is allowed to bid on competitor trademarks, but you may not always be able to include that trademark in your ad text.